playmaker-pro/backend/README.md

    SYSTEM_USER_EMAIL = "your_admin_email"
     ```

-11. To have database synced with production or staging, you have to fill DB with voivodeships.
+2. To have database synced with production or staging, you have to fill DB with voivodeships.
     ```
     python manage.py add_voivodeships
     ```
+3. Copy EXAMPLE.env content to .env file and fill it with your data.

 ## Extra scripts: